-It is proposed that a laser diode used as a transmitter in the transmission mode be used as a low bias current preamplifier in the receiving mode for time compression multiplexing (TCM) transmission.
+We propose that a laser diode used as a transmitter in the transmission mode is used as a low bias current preamplifier in the receiving mode for time compression multiplexing (TCM) transmission.
 By adopting the low bias current approach, the preamplifier is wavelength and polarization independent.
-The maximum bias current is determined to be about 0.5 Ith (Ith = threshold current) by experiments.
-A transmission experiment at 3.5 Mb/s reveals that about 4 dB of improvement in receiver sensitivity can be obtained by using a laser preamplifier at I = 0.54 Ith when compared to an unbiased laser.
-The receiver sensitivity of the proposed configuration (laser amplifier at low bias current and photodiode) is estimated by considering the laser preamplifier noise and circuit noise.
-The laser preamplifier noise is calculated by treating the laser as a traveling wave amplifier with high reflecting facets.
+The maximum bias current is determined to be about 0.5 It h (Jth = threshold current) by experiments.
+A transmission experiment at 3.5 Mb/s reveals that about 4 dB of improvement in receiver sensitivity can be obtained by using a laser preamplifier at I = 0.54/th when compared to an unbiased laser.
+Receiver sensitivity of the proposed configuration (laser preamplifier at low bias current and photodiode) is estimated by considering the laser preamplifier noise and circuit noise.
+The laser preamplifier noise is calculated by treating the laser as a traveling wave amplifier with highly reflecting facets.

 ASJC Scopus subject areas